Leah1977/Fishy_pair/README.md

 This is a User Centric Frontend Development Project for Milestone 2.

 The project features an interactive matching game.
-Users can choose from three levels.

 The game is targeting individual game play for users to have fun and race against the clock to find the pairs before time runs out.